Pungyeon/clean-go-article/proposal.md

 ### Closures are Function Pointers

 So, before we go to the next topic of using interfaces in Go.
 I would like to introduce the commonly overseen alternative, which is what C programmers know as 'function pointers' and most other programmers refer to as 'closures'.
 Closure are quite simple.
 They are an input parameter for a function, which act like any other parameter, except for the fact that they are a function.
 In Javascript, it is very common to use closures as callbacks, which is typically used in scenarios where upon we want to invoke a function after an asynchronous operation has finished.
 In Go, we don't really have this issue, or at the very least, we have other, much nicer, ways of solving this issue.
-Instead, in Golang, we can use closures to solve a different hurdle: The lack of generics.
+Instead, in Go, we can use closures to solve a different hurdle: The lack of generics.

 // TODO : Possibly use HTTP middleware generics instead of the current example?